madmurphy/hereapplies.sty/README.md

 `\phantomsection`, the “starred” macro `\hereapplies*` is available.

-Finally, like `\whereapplies` resembles a pluralizable version of `\pageref`, its “starred” version `\whereapplies*` resembles a pluralizable version of `\pageref*`.
+Finally, like `\whereapplies` resembles a pluralizable version of `\pageref`, its “starred” version `\whereapplies*` will resemble a pluralizable version of `\pageref*`.

 If you use LyX, the package ships a LyX module as well (please check the